How switching from salaried employment to self-employment affects your pension

 In the Netherlands, you are unable to accrue a pension (in Dutch) on the first part of your income.
 This is the AOW deductible.
 After reaching your retirement age, you will receive AOW on this part.

 The remainder of your income is called the contribution base (premiegrondslag).
 This is used to calculate the annual margin.
 The annual margin is the amount over which you can accrue pension with a tax exemption.
-You can read how to calculate the annual margin in the article Building up a pension.
+You can read how to calculate the annual margin in the article Building up a pension as an entrepreneur.

 Are you both employed and self-employed at the same time?
 Then you will usually accrue pension with a pension fund through your employer.
-Employers are required to offer a pension scheme.
-Only when no arrangements are made about this in the collective labour agreement (CAO) does an employer not need to offer a pension.
-You cannot access the pension you have accrued until you retire.
+The amount you accrue depends on your wage.

-ZZP’ers are free to decide whether or not to build up a pension.
+As a self-employed professional, you decide whether or not to build up a pension.
 You can save for retirement by opening a savings account or taking out an annuity, for example.
-The Dutch Tax Administration will add your in-employ pension to the private pension you accrue as a self-employed professional.
+The Netherlands Tax Administration will add your in-employ pension to the private pension you accrue as a self-employed professional.
 Here are some important things to keep in mind:

 Pension deficit